SebastianAlexanderBergstrom/pandas/doc/source/user_guide/io.rst

 Line delimited json
 '''''''''''''''''''

-pandas is able to read and write line-delimited json files that are common in data processing pipelines using Hadoop or Spark.
+pandas is able to read and write line-delimited json (ndjson) files that are common in data processing pipelines using Hadoop or Spark.

-For line-delimited json files, pandas can also return an iterator which reads in ``chunksize`` lines at a time.
+For line-delimited json (ndjson) files, pandas can also return an iterator which reads in ``chunksize`` lines at a time.
 This can be useful for large files or to read from a stream.

 .. ipython:: python